Summer of Play 2018

 Working within the most deprived area of Lambeth at time when austerity is affecting services for children and the neediest members of our society.
 Accessible activities for children are decreasing and are becoming limited to those who can afford.
 Summer of Play aims to provide a solution by;

 Overcoming the financial limitations for families.
-Giving access to free play opportunities for all children within our area to ensure all children can have a positive and memorable summer.
+Giving access to free play opportunities with lunch for all children within our area to ensure all children can have a positive and memorable summer.

 Free opportunities to access a range of play activities that are facilitated by skilled staff within a centre that is designed for play.